Assault And Battery

 Whatever the circumstances surrounding an incident, if you are charged with assault and/or battery or any other violent crime, the long-term consequences can be serious – including probation, jail, hefty fines and a permanent criminal record which can jeopardize future employment and your right to carry and own a firearm.

 It is important to take the situation seriously early on and present an aggressive defense.
-Contact Martens Law Offices now to schedule an initial consultation with a lawyer.
+Contact our firm, Martens Law Office, P.C., now to schedule an initial consultation with a lawyer.

 Assault is a broad term that includes any threatening action or attempt to injure a person.
 Battery refers to any unwanted touching.
 A simple family dispute may result in charges of domestic violence or worse yet, an overblown charge of attempted strangulation.

 Attorney Jared B. Martens has aggressively defended people accused of assault and/or battery in a wide variety of situations.
 In one case, for example, a motorcyclist charged a man on a bicycle with assault for allegedly hitting him.